facebook/docusaurus/docs/api-commands.md

  - `GIT_USER`: The git user to be associated with the deploy commit.
  - `CIRCLE_BRANCH`: The git branch associated with the commit that triggered the CI run.
- - `CIRCLE_PROJECT_USERNAME`: The GitHub username or organization name that hosts the git repo, e.g. "FacebookExperimental".
+ - `CIRCLE_PROJECT_USERNAME`: The GitHub username or organization name that hosts the git repo, e.g. "facebook".
  - `CIRCLE_PROJECT_REPONAME`: The name of the git repo, e.g. "Docusaurus".
  - `CI_PULL_REQUEST`: Expected to be truthy if the current CI run was triggered by a commit in a pull request.